Domestic Violence

 Michigan Legal Help has information about Domestic Violence and Personal Protection Orders.

-Protections afforded survivors of domestic violence under each of the 12 Tribal Jurisdictions in Michigan
+2) Protections afforded under the 12 Tribal Jurisdictions

 Bay Mills Indian Community